-Swimmer's itch is an itchy rash that can occur after you go swimming or wading outdoors.
-Also known as cercarial dermatitis, swimmer's itch is most common in freshwater lakes and ponds, but it occasionally occurs in salt water.
+Swimmer's itch is a rash that can occur after you go swimming or wading outdoors.
+It's most common after being in freshwater lakes and ponds, but you can get it in saltwater too.

-Swimmer's itch is uncomfortable, but it usually clears up on its own in a few days.
-In the meantime, you can control itching with over-the-counter or prescription medications.
+Swimmer's itch usually clears on its own within a few days.
+In the meantime, you can control itching with medicine.

-The itchy rash associated with swimmer's itch looks like reddish pimples or blisters.
-It may appear within minutes or days after swimming or wading in infested water.
+Swimmer's itch symptoms include an itchy rash that looks like pimples or blisters.
+Symptoms may begin within minutes or as long as two days after swimming or wading in contaminated water.

 When to see a doctor

-Talk to your doctor if you have a rash after swimming that lasts more than three days.
-If you notice pus at the rash site, consult your doctor.
+Talk to your health care provider if you have a rash after swimming that lasts more than a week.
+If you notice pus at the rash site, check with your health care provider.
 You might be referred to a doctor who specializes in skin conditions (dermatologist).

-Swimmer's itch rarely leads to complications, but your skin can become infected if you scratch too vigorously.
-Try to avoid scratching the rash.
+Swimmer's itch usually isn't serious, but your skin can become infected if you scratch the rash.

 Swimmer's itch typically clears up on its own within a week.
-In the meantime, you can control itching with over-the-counter antihistamines or anti-itch creams, such as those that contain calamine.
-If the itching is severe, your doctor may recommend a prescription medication.
+If the itching is severe, your health care provider may recommend prescription-strength lotions or creams.